AspirinCode/biology_graph_reduction/README.md

 # Biological Networks

 1. Protein-protein interaction (PPI) network
 This network describes the interaction between the proteins.
 It comes from STRING database (https://string-db.org/).
 Version 11 is currently in use.
-It is established by
+It is established by literature mining.
+Each interaction has a score, which is the confidence score derived by the authors.
+The higher the score, more likely the interaction exists in reality.
-    - Number of nodes
+    - Number of nodes (proteins): 19,354.
+    - Number of edges (interactions): 11,759,454.
+    - Format: protein1, protein2, score.